percona/pmm-doc/docs/quickstart.md

     2. Select **MongoDB**.
 The *Add Service* page opens.

-    3. Enter your database credentials on the resulting page without changing any values.
+    3. Enter your database credentials on the resulting page.

     4. (Optional) Enter the information in the **Labels** and **Additional Options** section.